Wilsondo/Know-its-off/README.md

 `python3 main.py`

+After that open up another terminal instance and navigate back to `myClient`.
+Then run

+`yarn start-api`

 ## Yarn

 `yarn` is a package management tool for javascript libraries.
 To learn more about Yarn, you can view their [webpage](https://classic.yarnpkg.com/en/).
 In order to get started using Yarn, you can [look here](https://classic.yarnpkg.com/en/docs/getting-started).